 1982: The Washington Capitals, who have yet to qualify for the Stanley Cup Playoffs since entering the NHL in 1974, make a franchise-transforming trade with the Montreal Canadiens.
 The Capitals acquire defensemen Rod Langway and Brian Engblom, as well as forwards Doug Jarvis and Craig Laughlin, from the Canadiens for forward Ryan Walter and defenseman Rick Green.

 On the same day, Washington coach Bryan Murray names younger brother Terry as his assistant.
 The Murrays are the first brother combination in NHL history to coach the same team at the same time.

-1960: The Hockey Hall of Fame announces its newest members -- Buck Boucher, Sylvio Mantha and Jack Walker as players, and Charles Adams and Frank Selke as builders.
+1960: The Hockey Hall of Fame announces its newest members -- George Boucher, Sylvio Mantha and Jack Walker as players, and Charles Adams and Frank Selke as builders.

 1997: Mario Lemieux heads the new class of inductees at the Hall of Fame.
 As it did with players like Gordie Howe and Bobby Orr, the Hall waives the three-year waiting period for Lemieux after he retires in 1997.
 Also like Howe, Lemieux later returns as an active NHL player after being inducted.

 Video: Mario Lemieux scored 100 points 10 different times